 As with all medical procedures, there are some risks associated with EVLT.
 There is a small risk of bleeding, infection, allergic reaction to local anesthetic, and injury to other tissues.
 These risks are quite small.
 Any type of venous intervention can be associated with blood clot formation.
 While the occurrence of this is rare, a clot does have the potential to spread to the main vein in your leg.
 Your physician will check for this at a follow-up appointment using color flow ultrasound.
-Our physicians have had less than 1% of their treated patients develop this problem, and it is generally treated with blood thinners.
+Our physicians have had less than 1% of their treated patients develop this problem, and it is generally treated with blood thinning medications.

 Many insurance carriers (including Medicare) do provide coverage for EVLT.
 Unfortunately, not everyone is a candidate for coverage.
 Carriers will cover the procedure only when deemed medically necessary.
 Patients must demonstrate symptomatic venous reflux disease to be considered for coverage.
-Symptoms associated with venous reflux disease are: pain, swelling, leg cramps, ulcers, bleeding from varicosities, etc. Patients are also required to try conservative treatment before being considered for coverage.
+Symptoms associated with venous reflux disease are: pain, swelling, leg cramps, ulcers, bleeding from varicosities, etc. Patients are also required to try conservative treatment, such as compression stockings, before being considered for coverage.
 Insurance companies will also want to see ultrasound results to determine the presence of reflux in the diseased vein(s).
 You may find it helpful to contact your insurance company if you have further questions about coverage.